 The Union and the Employer agree that it is in the best interest of all parties to resolve disputes at the earliest opportunity and at the lowest level.
 The Union and the Employer encourage problem resolution between employees and management and are committed to assisting in resolution of disputes as soon as possible.
 In the event a dispute is not resolved in an informal manner, this Article provides a formal process for problem resolution.

 A. Grievance Definition

-A grievance is an allegation by an employee or a group of employees that there has been a violation, misapplication, or misinterpretation of this Agreement, which occurred during the term of this Agreement.
-The term "grievant" as used in this Article includes the term "grievants."
+A grievance is an allegation by the Union that there has been a violation, misapplication, or misinterpretation of this Agreement, which occurred during the term of this Agreement.

 B. Filing a Grievance